- PowerShell It allows you to list, filter, and export drivers with cmdlets such as Get-WmiObject and Get-WindowsDriver.

 View drivers from Device Manager and other Windows tools

-Although PowerShell is very powerful for automating and exporting lists, Windows still offers classic graphical tools for managing controllers which should be known and combined with the command path.
+Although PowerShell is very powerful for automating and exporting lists, Windows still offers classic graphical tools for managing drivers that are worth knowing and combining with the command-line approach.

-The first reference point is the Device administratorThis can be accessed by right-clicking on "This PC" and choosing "Manage," or more quickly using the context menu of the Start button (Windows + X).
-There you will see a tree with all the hardware categories installed on the system.
+The first place to look is Device Manager , accessible by right-clicking on "This PC" and choosing "Manage," or more quickly via the Start button's context menu (Windows + X).
+There you'll see a tree with all the hardware categories installed on the system.

 In addition to these tools, Windows includes the command driverquery to use from the symbol of the system (CMD).
 Running driverquery You will get a list of all installed drivers, and with driverquery /v You'll see more detailed information, such as memory usage, build date, or status.